Uniswap/token-lists/README.md

 ## What are token lists?

-Token Lists are a specification for lists of token data, used in the Uniswap Interface for decentralizing the token listing process.
+Uniswap Token Lists is a specification for lists of token data, used in the Uniswap Interface for decentralizing the token listing process.

 Specifically a token list is a [JSON](https://www.json.org/json-en.html) blob that contains a list of ERC20 token metadata for use in dApp user interfaces.